CueSync/cuesync.github.io/site/content/1.0/installation.md

 {{< squiggle >}}

 ### Download

+Download the pre-compiled CSS and JavaScript files of CueSync directly to your system.
+This option is suitable for developers who prefer to have local copies of the required files and manually link them in their project’s code.

-<a class="btn btn-success btn-lg rounded-pill"
+<a class="btn btn-primary btn-lg rounded-pill"
    href="https://github.com/cuesync/cuesync.github.io/releases/download/v1.0.0-alpha1/cuesync-1.0.0-alpha1-dist.zip" download>
 Download v1.0.0-alpha1
 </a>